gitter-badger/tramcar/README.md

 - Add country fixtures so you can easily populate database on new deploy
 - Test tramcar on a non-localhost deploy with a non-localhost MongoDB installation
+- Complete all model tests

 #### Short-term

+- Bump eslint to ^2.3.0
+- Integrate GitHub with Travis CI so we can catch errors on PRs
 - Write mongoose validator middleware which throws appropriate message when a duplicate duplicate record is saved
  - Currently implemented at the database layer and in the controllers, but there